happypeter/edocs/mixin.md

 - __Multilevel Security__

 Decentralized network based on POS with slashing mechanism.
-Hardware-Enhanced Security with TEE.
+Hardware-enhanced security with TEE.
 Supervision of tens of thousands of light nodes to prevent full nodes from doing evil.

 - __High Concurrency__

-Being able to be used in high frequecny real world transactions.
-Theoretical preformace close to centralized servers.
+Competency in high-frequency real-world transaction use cases.
+Theoretical performance close to centralized servers.
 Millions or even higher TPS through hardware upgrade.

-__0 Fee Transactions__
+- __Zero Fee Transactions__

-Feeless Transactions.
+Zero fee Transactions.
 Competency in Micropayment and daily shopping contexts.

 特性